Susan B. Anthony

 From an astrological perspective, those who best bear the burden of responsibility associated with the dualistic act of representation tend to consistently be born beneath the sign of Aquarius, The Water Bearer.

 And no better examples exist of Aquarians of Representation than the male and female Emancipators of American History, the 16th President of the United States, Abraham Lincoln and the pioneer of Women’s Rights, Susan B. Anthony.

 President Lincoln not only upheld and fiercely defended the societal qualities which the sign of the Water Bearer holds in highest regard, that being Egalitarianism and Equality for All, he also composed one of the greatest Aquarian Mandates ever written, The Emancipation Proclamation.

 Susan B, Anthony did not live long enough to see her status as a woman change in the United States but when the 19th (Women’s Right to Vote) Amendment of the U.S. Constitution was passed in 1920, it was called the Susan B. Anthony Amendment in her trailblazing honor.

 Just as Lincoln stood out from his group of Unionists by not being from the North or South but a “Westerner” who fiercely defended the continuous union of American States, Susan B. Anthony was an individual who far and away stood out from her group of Suffragettes by being a woman who was unmarried her entire life and had no children.

-Part II will examine how America’s Female Emancipator further embodied her Aquarian Sun sign by reviewing Susan B. Anthony’s life with three themes that are quintessential to the last of the Air signs – Inflexible Rebellion, Fierce Friendship, and that Aquarian La-La land where every man, woman, child, unicorn, and leprechaun are all treated equally – UTOPIA!
+Part II will examine how America’s Female Emancipator further embodied her Aquarian Sun sign by reviewing Susan B. Anthony’s life with three themes that are quintessential to the last of the Air signs – Inflexible Stubbornness, Fierce Friendship, and that Aquarian La-La land where every man, woman, child, unicorn, and leprechaun are all considered equal – UTOPIA!